Automated Insulin Delivery Systems (AIDS)

 So get your rose-tinted glasses on and work your way through the three questions that will help you decide what’s right for you.

-How to choose an AIDS?
+How to choose an AID system?